 Learn how to make French toast without eggs!
 This easy French toast recipe produces the absolute BEST Eggless French Toast!
 They’re fluffy in the inside and lightly crisp and golden on the outside.
 Just Perfection!

-Dip bread in egg mixture, turning to coat both sides evenly.
+Dip bread in milk mixture, turning to coat both sides evenly.

 Heat 2 tablespoons butter in a skillet over medium heat.
 Fry the bread slices until golden brown, 3 - 4 minutes per side.
 Wipe skillet, and repeat with remaining butter, and bread.